scalatra/scalatra-website/guides/swagger.md

 [http://petstore.swagger.wordnik.com](http://petstore.swagger.wordnik.com)

 Swagger support is one of the most exciting new features in Scalatra 2.2.
+This guide will walk you through the process of taking a simple Scalatra application and adding Swagger to it, so that your runnable documentation automatically stays in sync with your API.

 ### Sample code